-Roaming is the ability of a PC to communicate continuously while moving freely throughout an area greater than that covered by a single access point.
-Before using the roaming function, the workstation must make sure that it is the same channel number with the access point of dedicated coverage area.
+Roaming is the ability of a portable computer to communicate continuously while moving freely throughout an area greater than that covered by a single access point.
+Before using the roaming function, the user must make sure that the workstation uses the same channel number as the access point of the dedicated coverage area.